-Our actual introduction to \prog{QueueIOC} begins with a workalike of \prog{StreamDevice}, which is in our eyes a simplest yet most useful \prog{EPICS} module: the \verb|QScanIOC| class, in combination with classes like \verb|TimedRWPair|; an example IOC for this, \verb|qscan_b2985|, is given for the Keysight B2985 electrometer, shown in \figref{qscan-b2985}.
+Our actual introduction to \prog{QueueIOC} begins with a workalike of \prog{StreamDevice}, which is in our eyes a simplest yet most useful EPICS module: the \verb|QScanIOC| class, in combination with classes like \verb|TimedRWPair|; an example IOC for this, \verb|qscan_b2985|, is given for the Keysight B2985 electrometer, shown in \figref{qscan-b2985}.
 As can be seen from the figure, \verb|QScanIOC| provides friendly encapsulation for periodically polling (``scanning'') of devices, while \verb|TimedRWPair| (just like the \prog{asyn} module) encapsulates communication via serial ports or TCP/UDP.
 Unlike \prog{StreamDevice} which uses ``protocol files'', essentially a still quite limiting domain-specific language (DSL), \verb|QScanIOC|-based IOCs have native access to Python's capability to process textual and/or binary data.
-As these IOCs also have full access to Python's expressiveness, we can easily abstract boilerplate code, \eg\ with \verb|cmd_map| in \verb|qscan_b2985|, which would be clumsy to do with \prog{EPICS} databases.
-Based on the extensive support for communication protocols available with Python (whether in standard libraries or third-party libraries), with \prog{QueueIOC} it is also easy to write IOCs based on more complex interfaces like JSON, HTTP, modbus \etc: \eg\ the \verb|qdet_eiger| IOC for the Eiger detector uses the vendor's protocols based on JSON/HTTP and \prog{ZeroMQ}. \verb|qdet_eiger| is based on \prog{QDetectorIOC}, a \prog{QueueIOC}-based framework for detector integration presented in an accompanying paper \cite{zhang2024}, which overcomes the \prog{areaDetector} framework's limitations in performance and architecture.
-Also demonstrated therein is how \prog{QueueIOC} works with C/C++ libraries from vendors.
+As these IOCs also have full access to Python's expressiveness, we can easily abstract repeated code, \eg\ with \verb|cmd_map| in \verb|qscan_b2985|, which would be clumsy to do with EPICS databases.
+A more complex example is the \verb|qscan_hfda| IOC, which will be detailed in \secref{cases}.
+Based on the extensive support for communication protocols available with Python (whether in standard libraries or third-party libraries), with \prog{QueueIOC} it is also easy to write IOCs based on more complex interfaces like JSON, HTTP, modbus \etc: \eg\ the \verb|qdet_eiger| IOC for the Eiger detector uses the vendor's protocols based on JSON/HTTP and \prog{ZeroMQ}. \verb|qdet_eiger| is based on \prog{QDetectorIOC}, a \prog{QueueIOC}-based framework for detector integration presented in an accompanying paper \cite{zhang2024}, which aims to overcome some architectural limitations of the \prog{areaDetector} framework while still offering decent performance.